 This comprehensive data centre technician course is designed to give technicians a comprehensive understanding of every aspect of the data centre and its operations including;

-- The Physical Infrastructure
+- The Physical Infrastructure in detail

 - Key Operational Information and Parameters